zaczap/bios201/Workshop2/Answers.md

 **6.1** Norm7

 **6.2** In Norm7, these two genes are barely expressed compared to the other samples.
-This suggests thatt Norm7 is not actually a lung sample.
+This suggests that Norm7 is not actually a lung sample.